nathantugume/imsapp_retail/README.md

 ## 🎯 Overview

-This Inventory Management System is designed specifically for **St Jude Drugshop and Cosmetic Centre** but can be easily customized for any retail business.
+This Inventory Management System is designed specifically for **Mini Price Hardware** but can be easily customized for any retail business.
 It provides comprehensive tools for managing products, orders, customers, and inventory with real-time tracking and reporting capabilities.

 ### Key Highlights